zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 | Subject      | "Single line text"  |
 | Message      | "Long text"         |

 The completed fields should look like the below screenshot in the Airtable UI.
-Note that the field names are case-sensitive: if you change them to anything else, you'll need to exactly match your new field names in the API request we make to Airtable later in the tutorial.
+Note that the field names are case-sensitive: if you change them to anything else, you will need to exactly match your new field names in the API request we make to Airtable later in the tutorial.

 ![An example of the configured Airtable column headers in a table](./columns.png)